Kajal Aggarwal: Career fluctuations (2018–present)

 In 2018, Aggarwal had a leading role in the Telugu film MLA.
 In April 2018, she signed to a Telugu film which also features Ravi Teja, marking her third collaboration with the actor.
 She also starred in Awe, where she played a troubled woman.
 Aggarwal later bagged a role in Kavacham.

 In 2019, Aggarwal was seen in Comali.
 She then reunited with director Teja for Sita, where she plays the titular character, an arrogant, selfish businesswoman who manipulates people for business improvement and money.

 In 2020, her role in the Telugu film Acharya, co-starring Chiranjeevi, Ram Charan was announced.
 It is directed by Koratala Siva and produced by Ram Charan and Niranjan Reddy.
 However, when the trailer released, there was no clip that featured her, which triggered rumours of makers cutting down her role.
 The rumours were confirmed by the director Koratala Siva in an interview.

 In 2021, her two films released on 19 March, Mosagallu directed by Jeffery Gee Chin co-starring Vishnu Manchu and Suniel Shetty; and Sanjay Gupta directed Hindi film Mumbai Saga.

 Her first release in 2022 was Hey Sinamika, directed by Brinda, it has Dulquer Salmaan and Aditi Rao Hydari alongside her.
 The film released on 3 March 2022.
 In 2023, she appeared in Bhagavanth Kesari directed by Anil Ravipudi.
 The film received mixed reviews from the critics.

 In her first film of 2025, Aggarwal played an aspiring entrepreneur Vaidehi alongside Salman Khan and Vishal Vashishtha in Sikandar.
 Rahul Desai of The Hollywood Reporter stated, "Capable performer like Kajal has been reduced to the sort of passing character."
-Aggarwal will next appear in Kannappa opposite Akshay Kumar, Indian 3 co-starring Kamal Haasan, and The India Story alongside Shreyas Talpade.
+Aggarwal will next appear in Kannappa opposite Akshay Kumar, and The India Story alongside Shreyas Talpade.
 She will also portray Mandodari opposite Yash in Ramayana: Part 1.